Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-This is a another inner string of acquisitions made by large multinational construction or infrastructure companies buying or investing in ah domestic contractors in countries around the world. and We talked previously about the Hochtief slash Turner acquisition of Dornan as well, the Irish contractor.
-So I guess, first of all, reflecting on the acquisition of Conway, Carlos being a UK and London resident, where literally you can't walk like two minutes down the street and not see a Conway van. yeah yeah um And then maybe diving into the actual concept of of you know all this ah um international investment in local contractors.
+This is a another in a kind of string of acquisitions made by large multinational construction or infrastructure companies buying or investing in ah domestic contractors in countries around the world. ah We talked previously about the Hocktief slash Turner acquisition of Dornan as well, the Irish contractor.
+So I guess, first of all, reflecting on the acquisition of Conway, Carlos being a a UK and London resident where literally you can't walk like two minutes to down the street and not see a Greenway van. yeah yeah And then maybe diving into the actual concept of of you know all this ah um international investment in local contractors.

 00:24:26